carpentries-incubator/pangenomics/_episodes/08-tda.md

 ## Topological data analysis

 Topological data analysis is a technique that uses concepts from topology to analyze complex data and find patterns and structures that are not apparent at first glance.
-This technique is based on constructing a structure called a simplicial complex, composed of a collection of simple geometric objects called simplices.
+This technique is based on constructing a simplicial complex, composed of a collection of simple geometric objects called simplices.
 The topology of this complex is used to analyze and visualize the relationships between the data.

 ### Simplex
 A simplex (plural simplices) is a simple geometric object of any dimension (point, line segment, triangle, tetrahedron, etc.).
 Simplices are used to construct simplicial complexes.